joehand/dat-next/readme.md

 #### Sharing Files

-1. `cd my-files-to-share` - go to the directory that you want to share
+* `cd my-files-to-share` - change to the folder to share
-2. `dat create` - create a Dat archive and import the files from the folder
+* `dat create` - create a Dat archive and import the files from the folder

 ```
 dat create